 Best hours to visit from 6:00am-10am.

 Always open and available to walk along the harbor.

 Hours are Saturday-Thursday from 9:00am-9:00pm and Friday from 9:00am-1:00pm.

-: There are some really excellent restaurants in Muscat.
-Two of our favorites were the local institution known as the Kargeen Caffe (odd location, but relaxed vide and good food) and D’Archy’s Kitchen (a local favorite serving a range of international cuisines).
+There are some really excellent restaurants in Muscat.
+Two of our favorites were the local institution known as the Kargeen Caffe (odd location, but relaxed vibe and good food) and D’Archy’s Kitchen (a local favorite serving a range of international cuisines).